Finding the right idea for your company’s fundraising platform can be tough.

 - Decorate your town with different types of advertising in high-traffic areas to ensure a good number of attendees, including:

 - Bulletin boards in offices, grocery stores, malls

 - Doors in nearby neighborhoods

 - Church bulletins

-- School or club newsletters.
+- School or club newsletters

-Step 5 – Managing Money
+Step 5 – Managing Your Fundraiser Money

-- Set a specific date when all money needs to be turned in.
+- Set a specific date when all money needs to be turned in

-- Assign one of the volunteers to be your treasurer.
-Your treasurer should be both experienced and comfortable with handling money.
-Both of you should be present when any money is counted)
+- Assign one of the volunteers to be your treasurerThe treasurer should be both experienced and comfortable with handling money (and both of you should be present when any money is counted)

-- Deposit money in a timely manner.
-In between deposits, keep money under lock and key.
+- Deposit money in a timely manner (in-between deposits, keep money under lock and key)